Islamic Society of Baltimore: History

 The society purchased a lot on Johnnycake Road by the late 1970s, where Masjid Al-Rahmah was constructed from 1982–83.
 The mosque was built with a capacity of around 180 people, but held around 300 people during Friday prayers.
 In 1985, the society's mostly foreign-born membership had around 475 families.
 In 1987, a gymnasium was built, and a full-time K–12 school, Al-Rahmah School, was established with 27 students in its first year.
 The campus also includes a housing complex.
 The Al-Rahmah Quran Academy was opened in 1999–2000 by Qari Muhammad Zahid, initially having one student.

-Following the September 11 attacks in 2001 by the Islamist militant group Al-Qaeda, the Islamic Society of Baltimore condemned the attacks.
-On September 13, the leaders of nine Baltimore area mosques gathered at the mosque to discuss the events and how to help victims of the attacks.
+Following the September 11 attacks in 2001 by the Islamist militant group Al-Qaeda, the leaders of nine Baltimore area mosques gathered at the mosque to discuss the events and how to help victims of the attacks.
 Police stationed officers to keep watch over the mosque at all hours.
 An open house was held at the society for the public on September 23, which was attended by Baltimore mayor and future Maryland governor Martin O'Malley.
-In the weeks following the attacks, no incidents of discrimination or harassment were reported at the mosque, according to imam Mohammed Adam El-Sheikh, although general secretary Abid Husain claimed that a woman had screamed profanities at the mosque shortly after the attacks occurred.
+In the weeks following the attacks, no incidents of discrimination or harassment were reported at the mosque, although general secretary Abid Husain claimed that a woman had screamed profanities at the mosque shortly after the attacks occurred.

 In 2003, El-Sheikh, who had been an imam at the mosque from 1983–1989 and 1994–2003, left the mosque.

 In April and May 2015, the society received two threats from anonymous callers.
 The first call occurred on April 28 to the school facility, in which the caller asked the time at which the school closes, before reportedly saying, "It's the perfect time to bomb the bus."
 The second call occurred on May 5, in which the caller threatened to "spill Muslim blood."
 The Baltimore County Police Department does not believe either of the two threats are credible, although they improved security on the society's campus in response to it.